republique-et-canton-de-geneve/wls-systemd-scripts/README.md

 `wlsvip <- nodemgr <- osbserver/soaserver/wsmserver`

-- **esb_env.sh**: main environment file describing your installation -> customize to your environment
+- **esb_env.sh.template**: main environment file describing your installation -> customize to your environment
-- **profile**: should be part for of your weblogic user profile      -> customize to your environment
+- **profile.template**: should be part for of your weblogic user profile      -> customize to your environment

 - **wls_functions.sh**: internal functions used to monitor processes
 - **enable_admin_server.sh**: used to change the Weblogic Administration Server location
 - **disable_admin_server.sh**: same